BadChoice/handesk/readme.md

 · Instant email/slack notifications when tickets are created/updated
 · Everything is unlimited
 · Lead management (With its API as well)
-· Tickets reporting
+· Auto lead subscription to mailchimp based on its tags · Tickets reporting

 ## Installation